smn06/Strategic-Minds/README.md

-### Title: "Strategic Minds: Game-Playing AI for Dota 2 and StarCraft II"
+### Strategic Minds: Game-Playing AI for Dota 2 and StarCraft II

 #### Overview